tchtinku/500DaysOfGenAI/README.md

 - *Real World AI*

 ### **Large Language Models & Generative AI**
-- *Build a Large Language Model (From Scratch)**
+- *Build a Large Language Model (From Scratch)*
 - *Building LLMs for Production*
 - *Deep Learning for Vision Systems*
 - *What is ChatGPT Doing... and Why Does It Work?*
 - *Hands-On Large Language Models*
-- *LLM Engineer’s Handbook*
+- *LLM Engineer's Handbook*

 ---

 ## 🤠 **Research Papers**
-A selection of foundational and cutting-edge papers I’ve explored:
+A selection of foundational and cutting-edge papers I've explored:

 | Title | Link |
 |-------|------|